 Since not all experiences lead to knowledge, Kolb (1984) suggested that any experiential learning experience should include four stages to promote meaningful learning, as follows:

 Concrete experience.
 Learner is actively involved in the experience.

 Abstract conceptualization.
 Learner uses analytic skills to conceptualize and better understand the experience.

 Active experimentation.
 Learner possesses the skills necessary to use the experience as a springboard to test new ideas.
 (Starting Point, 2018)

 In experiential learning, teams of learners often work with a subject-matter expert and front-line professionals to develop realistic goals, objectives, assessments, evaluation tools, and design activities for learning.
-In this win-win situation, learners become familiar with course content in a meaningful way and, in service learning, the community has been benefitted.
+In this win-win situation, learners become familiar with course content in a meaningful way and, in service learning, the community has been benefited.
 In short, experiential learning combines social learning, active learning, and problem-based learning to provide learners with a deeper understanding of course concepts and their potential applications.

 - To see what events we may be offering related to experiential or service learning, check out our CETL Events Page

 - Schedule a time with CETL staff to discuss experiential learning and your class.

 Kolb, D.A.
 (1984).
 Experiential learning: Experience as the source of learning and development.
 Upper Saddle River, NJ: Prentice Hall.